Tanu-N-Prabhu/Tanu-N-Prabhu/README.md

 ### My Stats

-Below are my total stats till date that were recorded on Dec 12, 2020 with the help of an [medium stats chrome extension](https://chrome.google.com/webstore/detail/better-medium-stats/pdehepohihkkmeclfnlnipieffkomajc?hl=en)
+Below are my total stats to date that were recorded on Dec 12, 2020, with the help of an [medium stats chrome extension](https://chrome.google.com/webstore/detail/better-medium-stats/pdehepohihkkmeclfnlnipieffkomajc?hl=en)

 Stats 📊 | Articles 📚 |  Views 👀 | Reads ✏️ | Followers 🧑‍🤝‍🧑 |
 --- | --- | --- | --- |--- |